 Watch this great video of an Arabic Speaker and a Spanish Speaker discovering the many common sounds of their native language: https://www.youtube.com/watch?v=AOe4mkzBdCs

-You will enroll in a required Service-Learning seminar that will meet once a week for the duration of the program in Segovia and in Fes.
+You will enroll in a required Service-Learning seminar, the Immigration, Nationalism and Border Politics course and a two–credit survival Moroccan Arabic (Darija) course that will be held at the beginning of your time in Fes.
+The Service-Learning seminar will meet once a week for the duration of the program in Segovia and in Fes.
 The course will be taught in Spanish in Segovia and in Spanish and English in Morocco.
-Additionally, you will select two or three courses taught at the GEO Center in Segovia to accompany your Service-Learning experience.
+Additionally, you will select one or two Spanish language courses taught at the GEO Center in Segovia to accompany your Service-Learning experience.
 These courses will be taught in Spanish and cover topics such as European studies, history, literature, Spanish culture, art history and more.